reza-github/teas-ns-dt/framework/draft-framework.md

 ## Controller

-The transport slice controller takes abstract requests for transport slices and implements them using a suitable underlying technology.
+The transport slice controller takes abstract requests for transport slices and implements them using a suitable underlying technology..

 ## Mapping